CiroZDP/opencraft/.github/README.md

 ## ⚖️ License
 #### **You CAN:**
-✔️ Modify OpenCraft (textures, code, mechanics, etc.).  <br>
+✔️ Modify OpenCraft (textures, code, mechanics, etc.).<br />
-✔️ Distribute your modifications (without impersonating the original authors).  <br>
+✔️ Distribute your modifications (without impersonating the original authors).<br />
-✔️ Credit yourself for your version (while giving credit to the original authors).  <br>
+✔️ Credit yourself for your version (while giving credit to the original authors).<br />

 #### **You MUST NOT:**
-❌ Sell the game or its modifications.<br>
+❌ Sell the game or its modifications.<br />
-❌ Alter the license document.<br>
+❌ Alter the license document.<br />
-❌ Add malware or malicious code to forks or derivative versions.<br>
+❌ Add malware or malicious code to forks or derivative versions.<br />
-❌ Impersonate the original creators.<br>
+❌ Impersonate the original creators.<br />

 🔹 **You must always give credit to the original authors.**
 🔹 The full license can be found at [BSL 1.0][license-url].